Nonreciprocal Synchronization of Active Quantum Spins: Introduction

-The notion of nonreciprocity in quantum systems is, however, more restrictive than the nonreciprocal interactions studied in classical active matter, in that only the magnitude of the interactions (or transmission coefficients) is typically considered~\cite{Deak_2012, caloz_2018}.
-This form of \emph{magnitude nonreciprocity} is maximized for one-way interactions, i.e., when $A$ exerts an influence on $B$ while $B$ is immune to $A$’s influence, which corresponds to cascaded quantum dynamics~\cite{Gardiner_1993,Carmichael_1993}.
-Yet, antagonistic attraction and repulsion is not accounted for by this paradigm and other forms of nonreciprocity in quantum systems, e.g., based on reservoir engineering~\cite{Metelmann_2015} or dissipative gauge symmetry~\cite{Wang_2023}.
+Current investigations of nonreciprocity in quantum systems are, however, more restrictive than those of nonreciprocal interactions in classical active matter, since only the magnitude, i.e., the absolute value, of the interaction strengths (or transmission coefficients) is typically considered~\cite{Deak_2012, caloz_2018}.
+This form of \emph{magnitude nonreciprocity} is maximized for unidirectional interactions, i.e., when $A$ exerts an influence on $B$ while $B$ is immune to $A$’s influence, which corresponds to cascaded quantum dynamics~\cite{Gardiner_1993,Carmichael_1993}.
+In contrast, antagonistic interactions imply that $A$'s influence on $B$ and $B$'s influence on $A$ oppose each other, i.e., realize a stronger form of nonreciprocity than unidirectional interactions.
+Antagonistic attraction and repulsion is not accounted for by cascaded interactions or other previously studied forms of nonreciprocity in quantum systems, e.g., based on reservoir engineering~\cite{Metelmann_2015} or dissipative gauge symmetry~\cite{Wang_2023}.
 Despite their importance in classical active matter, antagonistic many-body interactions in the quantum regime have remained unexplored.
 Furthermore, it is not a priori clear how they can be realized.

 In this work, we propose a model of synchronization of active quantum spins to explore the effects of antagonistic nonreciprocity in quantum many-body systems.
 Synchronization is the phenomenon of self-organization of coupled oscillators~\cite{pikovsky_rosenblum_kurths_2001}.
 Nonreciprocal couplings can lead to attraction-repulsion interactions of their phases which, for classical oscillators, has been shown to result in nonreciprocal phase transitions and traveling-wave states~\cite{Hong_2011_PRL,Sonnenschein_2015,Hanai_2024,Fruchart_2021}.
 While synchronization in quantum systems has been the subject of numerous works \cite{lee_QuantumSynchronizationQuantum_2013,walterQuantumSynchronizationDriven2014,Xu_2013,zhuSynchronizationInteractingQuantum2015,Weiner_2017,Roth_2016,Lorenzo_2022}, the role of antagonistic interactions has not been studied.